pymc-devs/pymc-examples/myst_nbs/case_studies/bayesian_ab_testing.myst.md

 * How do we plan the length and size of A/B tests using power analysis, if we're using Bayesian models to analyse the results?
 * Outside of the conversion rates (bernoulli random variables for each visitor), many value distributions in online software cannot be fit with nice densities like Normal, Gamma, etc. How do we model these?

 Various textbooks and online resources dive into these areas in more detail.
-[Doing Bayesian Data Analysis](http://doingbayesiandataanalysis.blogspot.com/) by John Kruschke is a great resource, and has been translated to PyMC3 here: https://github.com/JWarmenhoven/DBDA-python.
+[Doing Bayesian Data Analysis](http://doingbayesiandataanalysis.blogspot.com/) by John Kruschke is a great resource, and has been translated to PyMC here: https://github.com/JWarmenhoven/DBDA-python.

-We also plan to create more PyMC3 tutorials on these topics, so stay tuned!
+We also plan to create more PyMC tutorials on these topics, so stay tuned!

 ---